averissimo/mass-blast/docs/index.md

     # for protein
     $ import_fastas.bat prot

-### Relation with other tools
+### Related Tools

+- [ORF-Finder](http://github.com/averissimo/orf_finder): Finds the longest Open Reading Frame from a nucleotide sequence
+- [BioRuby](http://bioruby.org/): Open source bioinformatics library for Ruby
-- [Gene Extractor](https://github.com/averissimo/gene-extractor/): can be used to extract genes from Kegg2 and GenBank using keyword search.
+- [Gene Extractor](https://github.com/averissimo/gene-extractor/): can be used to extract genes from Kegg2 and GenBank using keyword search
-- [ORF-Finder](http://github.com/averissimo/orf_finder): Finds the longest Open Reading Frame from a nucleotide sequence.
-- [MassBlast package bundler](https://github.com/averissimo/app-mass-blast): Creates a package that can be easily used in all main Operating Systems without having to install Ruby and any Ruby dependecies.
+- [MassBlast package bundler](https://github.com/averissimo/app-mass-blast): Creates a package that can be easily used in all main Operating Systems without having to install Ruby and any Ruby dependecies

 ## Ackowledgements

-MassBlast was developed primarily by *[André Veríssimo](http://web.tecnico.ulisboa.pt/andre.verissimo/)* and *Dr. Jean-Etienne Bassard*.
+MassBlast was developed primarily by *[André Veríssimo](http://web.tecnico.ulisboa.pt/andre.verissimo/)*, *Jean-Etienne Bassard* and *Susana Vinga*

 A pre-print of the manuscript is available at bioRxiv and can be [accessed here](https://www.biorxiv.org/content/early/2017/07/03/131953)